mattermost/docs/source/help/apps/desktop-changelog.rst

 All Platforms
 ^^^^^^^^^^^^^

-- Added support for maintaining a user's online status while the desktop app is in the background as well as automatically setting the user to away/online if the screensaver goes on/off, the user locks/unlocks their computer or shuts down their computer.
+- Added support for maintaining a user's online status while the desktop app is in the background but the user is interacting with their computer.
 - Updated spellchecker dictionaries for English.
 - Added support for exposing Webview Developer Tools via View Menu.
 - Improved the styling of the session expiry mention badge in the tab bar.
-- Improved the wording of the bad certificate dialog to make it harder to just allow.
+- Improved the wording of the invalid certificate dialog.
-- Added support for Desktop menu bar accessibility improvements.
+- Improved accessibility support for the menu bar items.
 This was fixed with the major version upgrade of Electron to v5.0.0.

 Windows
 ^^^^^^^^^^^^^